Do you know how many types of ferrets are there?

 A black sable ferret is a type of ferret that has a similar color pattern to sable, but they are a much darker brown color.
 The undercoat is mostly white or creamy shade.
 Since they are a black version of sable, they should be darker in color and in pattern.

 Eyes on the dark sable ferret are black or dark brown with a brown nose or just a blackish pattern.
 Even though its name is black sable, it isn’t black it is blackish brown, but with a black shine of healthy fur.

 Solid (All) Black Ferret

-When it comes to all-black ferret, there aren’t many things to say.
+When it comes to all-black ferrets, there aren’t many things to say.
 Black ferrets are types of ferrets that should have really black fur, not blackish brown or just dark brown.
-Just like the fur, dark ferret’s eyes should be really black or almost black color and nose should be black or very dark brown, almost black.
+Just like the fur, the ferret’s eyes should be really black or almost black color and the nose should be black or very dark brown, almost black.